 A first degree in Classics, Classical Civilisation or a related background in Arts and Humanities, normally an upper second or above, or equivalent.
-English language requirement IELTS 6.5 or Swansea University recognised equivalent.
+Overseas students are expected to possess an IELTS score of 6.5.

 Months of entry

 The course allows students to develop advanced reading skills in ancient languages and to apply them to the study of a selection of some of the most important literary texts from the ancient world.